Wellington, Ohio: Education

 Wellington is served by the Wellington Exempted Village School District (WEVSD), including the McCormick Middle School and Wellington High School.

 Festivals and events

-Every June, the Ohio Scottish Games come to the Lorain County Fair Grounds to celebrate Scotland's rich history and culture.

 In the late 19th century, Wellington was known as the "Cheese Capital of the World", and had a Heritage Cheese Festival in past years.

 Two weeks before Labor Day, in late August, the Lorain County Fair, one of the biggest county fairs in the state of Ohio, takes place west of town on State Route 18 at the fairgrounds.

 Each September since 1983, the Friends of the Herrick Memorial Library have sponsored the Harvest of the Arts, a large juried arts festival held on the town square.
 The event attracts more than 100 artisans and craftspeople and includes live musical performances, children's activities, and the raffle of a handmade quilt.
 All proceeds from the event support public programming at the library.